yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 local status, err = Command("ls"):status()
 ```

-Retrieves the current status of the child process, returns `(status, err)`:
+Executes the command as a child process, waiting for it to finish and collecting its exit status.
+Returns `(status, err)`:

-- `status` - The Status object representing the child process status, or nil if an error occurred.
+- `status` - The [Status](#status) of the child process if successful; otherwise, `nil`
-- `err` - The error code if fetching the status fails, otherwise nil.
+- `err` - The error code if the operation is failed, which is an integer if any

 ## Child